xtrinch/sensor-dashboard-react-frontend/README.md

 ## Technology stack:

 - React
-- MobX for state management
+- React context for state management
 - Eslint for linting
 - ReCharts for chart display